Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 *By minimum positive impact I mean that for each year of activity the odds are at least 60:40 in favor of A) causing at least 1 person that is not me either to avoid early death (age <20) or suffer less by at least 10% (on a subjective scale; if a result of illness, poverty, and/or abuse of power); B) increasing likeliness for others to save life (as described) or reduce suffering (as described) of at least one person that is not me by at least 10%; C) getting me closer to A) and/or B) in a way I can argument for in front of at least 2 of my neutral friends.
 I do recognize [flow-through effects] that can occur while working on virtually any problem.
 I aim to optimize the game using this [framework].

-### Training grounds
+### My babies

-This is parts of what I figured out on my own since February 2016:
+#####In development
+- **automentor**: a decentralized bot to automate mentoring process where there are no human mentors around
+- **cookie**: a fundraiser bot intermediating in raising funds for the world's most effective charities (as listed by [GiveWell])

+#####Discontinued/on hold

 - **exper7**: a very basic expert system (Java)
 - **cryptocalc**: altcoin calculator (Java, Selenium, JSON)
 - **happymeter**: happiness measurement gimmick inspired by Nick Winter's ["Motivation Hacker"] (Java)
 - **solidity-contracts**: these are my first steps in [Solidity]

-### Reading list
+### My reading list

 The list wouldn't come to being if not for my mentors and friends scattered around the world and the Internet.
-I'm grateful for each and every piece of advice coming my way, keeping this list updated to share it with others like me:
+I'm grateful for each and every piece of advice coming my way, keeping this list updated to share it with others like me (though I recognize the value of deliberate practice over theoretical knowledge):

 ##### Solidity and Ethereum
 - [Solidity Docs]